 Expats generally find Morocco to be a safe place.
 That said, constantly being followed by hustlers offering directions or trying to sell various goods can be a problem, especially for Western expats and women.
 This is, however, more of an annoyance than it is dangerous.

-While public schooling in Morocco is not up to the standards that many expats may be used to, there are a number of international schools in the larger cities that teach at a high standard.
-International school fees are expensive when based on local standards, but are typically cheaper than those in Europe.
+While public schooling in Morocco is not up to the standards many expats may be used to, several international schools in the larger cities teach at an excellent standard and offer superb facilities.
+International school fees are expensive when based on local standards but are typically cheaper than those in Europe.
 Despite this, expat parents will have to take the cost into consideration when choosing a school that will suit their budget.

 Climate in Morocco